angband/angband/docs/command.rst

   object from a pile will be thrown at a time.
 Note that throwing an object will often cause it to break, so be careful!
 If you throw something at a creature, your chances of hitting it are determined by your plusses to hit, your ability at throwing, and the object's plusses to hit.
+Some weapons are especially designed for throwing.
 Once the creature is hit, the object may or may not do any damage to it.
   Note that flasks of oil will do some fire damage to a monster on impact.
   If you are wielding a missile launcher compatible with the object you are